Fellowship award overview

 The McLendon-Thomas Award supports scholarly research on the history of medicine that makes significant use of the rich and deep resources available in the University of North Carolina at Chapel Hill’s special collections, home to the Health Sciences History Collection which is part of the Rare Book Collection.

-This fellowship supports a one-, two-, or three-month residency at Wilson Special Collections Library which must take place during the research year: June 1 of the year awarded to May 31 of the following spring.
+This fellowship supports a one-, two-, or three-month residency at Wilson Special Collections Library which must take place between June 1 and October 31, 2023.
 The length of the residency depends upon demonstrated need to consult special collection materials.

 The award is $3,000 per month.